Aeolus (son of Hellen): Mythology

 Apart from being the progenitor of many important descendants, Aeolus himself was of little mythological note.
 However he does play a role in one myth involving Hippe ('Mare'), the daughter of the Centaur Cheiron.
 Aeolus seduced Hippe, producing a daughter Melanippe, about whom the tragic playwright Euripides wrote two lost plays.
-The story, as it apparently appeared in Euripides' plays, is preserved in the astronomical literature of Eratosthenes and Hyginus.
-According to these sources, after becoming pregnant with Aeolus' child, Hippe fled into the mountains to escape the discovery of her pregnancy by her father Cheiron.
+The story, as it apparently appeared in Euripides's plays, is preserved in the astronomical literature of Eratosthenes and Hyginus.
+According to these sources, after becoming pregnant with Aeolus's child, Hippe fled into the mountains to escape the discovery of her pregnancy by her father Cheiron.
 When she was about to give birth and be discovered by her father, who had arrived in search of her, Hippe prayed to the gods to be made unrecognizable, and she was transformed into a horse and placed among the stars, becoming the constellation "the Horse" (modern Pegasus).

-The Romans Ovid, and Hyginus, tell of the tragic love affair between Aeolus' son Macareus and his daughter Canace.
+The Romans Ovid, and Hyginus, tell of the tragic love affair between Aeolus's son Macareus and his daughter Canace.
 According to Hyginus, after the incest Macareus killed himself, and Aeolus killed Canace.
 While, according to Ovid, Aeolus threw out Canace's new born baby as "prey to dogs and hungry birds", and gave Canace a sword and commanded her to kill herself with it.

 This Aeolus was sometimes confused (or identified) with the Aeolus who is the keeper of the winds encountered by Odysseus in Homer's Odyssey.
-The confusion perhaps first occurs in Euripides' lost tragedy Aeolus, where, although clearly based on the Odyssey's Aeolus, Euripides' Aeolus is, like Aeolus the son of Hellen, the father of a daughter Canace, and if the two are not identified, then they seem, at least, to be related.
+The confusion perhaps first occurs in Euripides's lost tragedy Aeolus, where, although clearly based on the Odyssey's Aeolus, Euripides's Aeolus is, like Aeolus the son of Hellen, the father of a daughter Canace, and if the two are not identified, then they seem, at least, to be related.
 Although in the Odyssey, that Aeolus, was the son of Hippotes, Hyginus, describes the Aeolus encountered by Odysseus as "Aeolus, son of Hellen, to whom control of the winds had been given by Jove [the Roman equivalent of Zeus]".
 Ovid has Alcyone, as well as the tragic lovers Canace and Macareus, being children of an Aeolus who was the ruler of the winds, and calls Alcyone "Hippotades", ie. a descendant of Hippotes.